 Develop, expand, and strengthen relationships with ICAP teams, and ICAP Mentors – meet regularly and assess needs and progress;

-Track and report follow-on counseling hours by ICAP Mentors and staff for CARES Act and other reporting;
+Track and report follow-on counseling hours by ICAP Mentors and other reporting;

 Update client profiles to track attendance, required document filings, and on-going work;

 Assist in the planning and execution of ICAP events, such as course offerings, monthly calls, reunions, small group sessions, and partner gatherings.
-This work can include sending communications, making A/V preparations, and tracking attendance for both in-person and virtual programming;
+This work can include sending communications, assisting with event logistics, and tracking attendance for both in-person and virtual programming;

 Create and send out announcements and routine procedural messages, as directed, in conjunction with ICAP and related programs;